kezzayuno/earthtokezzi/src/pages/style/index.md

 ...

-mention the automated date updater script (link to it).
+mention the automated date updater script (link to it) > need to make sure that this automated script runs after i push to repo

 ### description